 For the longest time, I held this secret.
 That maybe, possibly, despite passing every exam, I could not pass as human if I were truly tested.

 Evolving to the challenge of solo female travel

-But of course that isn’t quite true.
-I can no more ‘fail’ at being human than I can at being a girl, no matter how different I am from the mean.
+But of course, that isn’t quite true.
+I can no more ‘fail’ at being human than I can at being a girl, no matter how different I am from the average.
 Both are inherent to your DNA.
-The deficiency is actually in people, for not appreciating the natural range these categories can have.
+The deficiency is actually in other people, for not appreciating the natural range these categories can have.